yury-chislov/demo/docs/Get_Started.md

 # Get Started

-This is a beginners guide to having the app up and running on your computer or device.
+This is a beginners guide to having the framework installed and running successfully on your computer.

-This document is intended for anyone in the team interested in running the project, no matter background.
+This document is intended for anyone interested in running the project, no matter background.

 It goes into deep detail on everything that you need to setup.
-If you find anything missing, edits on this document are more than welcome.

 ## Before You Start

-This mini tutorial assumes that:
+This instruction assumes that:

 - You know how to use the terminal (command line) on your operating system
 - You are familiar with GitHub